markjprice/tools-skills-net8/docs/errata/improvements.md

 In the next edition, I will recommend the use of v7.1 or later: https://www.nuget.org/packages/FluentAssertions/7.1.0

 Alternatively, there is a v7-forked repo named `AwesomeAssertions`: https://www.nuget.org/packages/AwesomeAssertions/7.0.0.
 You should be able to replace the package reference and everything will continue to work.

+# Page 453 - BenchmarkDotNet for benchmarking performance

+> Thanks to **Giuseppe Guerra** / `giuse_guerra` who asked a question about this in the book's Discord channel on May 22, 2025.

+Giuseppe asked "in certain contexts, in order to run benchmarks, is it also necessary to modify the code under examination?"

+No, you don't need to modify your code to run benchmarks with BenchmarkDotNet — unless your code is inaccessible, untestable, or relies heavily on side effects or state.Even then, you're usually refactoring to improve testability rather than doing anything BenchmarkDotNet-specific.

+BenchmarkDotNet is designed to isolate and test performance characteristics of existing code, and its architecture reflects that goal.
+However, there are a few caveats and edge cases where *some* modification or structural adjustments may be necessary or beneficial.

+What you don’t need to do:
+* You do not need to rewrite your core business logic or algorithms to use BenchmarkDotNet.
+It works by creating a separate benchmarking project or class that invokes your code.
+* Unlike profilers, BenchmarkDotNet doesn't require you to inject timers or logging manually into the code you're testing.

+When you might need modifications:
+* Your benchmark class needs to access the methods or classes you want to test.
+This might require making methods public or internal, adding `InternalsVisibleTo("BenchmarkDotNet...")` if you're benchmarking internal members, and avoiding `private` scope unless the benchmark is declared within the same class (which I've done in the book examples, so in the next edition I might move that code into a separate class library project to make it more realistic).
+* Sometimes your code is tightly coupled to dependencies, static classes, or environment-specific state (e.g., file system, network, database).
+In these cases, for benchmarking purposes, you may want to refactor into **smaller, pure functions** or **extract interfaces**, and use **dependency injection** to mock or replace I/O-heavy dependencies.
+This isn't BenchmarkDotNet's fault — it's a general principle of testability and applies to benchmarking just like it does to unit testing.
+* The benchmarked method should be written in a way that avoids dead code elimination.
+If a method doesn’t return a result or the result is unused, the JIT may optimize it away.
+Use `return` or `Consume()` via `BenchmarkDotNet.Engines.Consumer`, and loop hoisting or constant folding (artificial patterns may not reflect real-world performance if the compiler or runtime optimizes them out).
+This sometimes means **restructuring trivial samples** to ensure meaningful benchmarking.

 # Page 497 - Page navigation and title verification